masumijain/masumijain/README.md

 ### About Me

-Fresh graduate interested in cybersecurity, AI agent building, and graphic design.
+Fresh graduate with an interest in cybersecurity, AI agents, and graphic design.

-I’m interested in building projects that involve **cybersecurity, AI agents, and graphic design**.

-I enjoy working on ideas, experimenting with tools, and turning concepts into real projects.
+Self-learner — I pick up tools and concepts on my own, mostly by building small projects and figuring things out as I go.

 ### Connect With Me